The Best Charcoal Smokers for 2023

 example smoker Weber Smokey Mountain

-The most popular style of charcoal smokers are water or bullet smokers like the ubiquitous Weber Smokey Mountain.
+The most popular style of charcoal smokers is water or bullet smokers like the ubiquitous Weber Smokey Mountain.
 In this design grill racks for holding your food are stacked above a water pan, which in turn rests above a ring that holds your charcoal and any smoking woods.

 Unlike some other charcoal smokers, this style is used as primarily used as a dedicated smoker and doesn’t do a great job at grilling.